 As you work your way up to Murdock Peak, you’ll have amazing views of wildflowers and the Big Cottonwood Canyon ridgeline to the South.

 On the summit of Murdock Peak is an old electrical shelter/box.

-On Murdock Peak, looking East to Park City!
+Murdock Peak, looking East to Park City!

-On the peak looking South.
+From the summit looking South.